d3plus/d3plus-legend/README.md

 <a name="ScaleLegend.range"></a>

 #### ScaleLegend.range([*value*])
 If *value* is specified, sets the scale range (in pixels) of the legend and returns the current class instance.
+The given array must have 2 values, but one may be `undefined` to allow the default behavior for that value.
 If *value* is not specified, returns the current scale range.

 **Kind**: static method of <code>[ScaleLegend](#ScaleLegend)</code>